 The presentation of the prospectus must be attended by the Dissertation Committee and will be open to all interested faculty and students.
-Two weeks before the presentation, the place and time of the event along with a two-page abstract of the prospectus will be circulated in the Department.
-Following the presentation, the Dissertation Committee will inform the Graduate Program Committee in writing of the results of the presentation within 24 hours.
+Following the presentation, the Dissertation Committee will inform the Graduate Program Committee in writing of the results of the presentation.

 Date of the Defense

-Complete copies of the dissertation, in compliance with the Graduate School's rules for formatting, will be submitted to the Department no later than two weeks before the date of the oral defense.
+Complete copies of the dissertation, in compliance with the Graduate School's rules for formatting, will be submitted to the Department before the date of the oral defense.
 The dissertation will be reviewed by the Dissertation Committee.